gitKrystan/2025-emberfest/outline.md

 _"Make it so!" - And WarpDrive makes it typed._

 FIXME: Ensure we show built-in JSON:API request builders.
+Probably we should show hand-rolled builders first, then show how they can be replaced with the built-in ones.

 ---